27ahmad/Netflix_SQL_Project/README.md

 ### Additional Queries

-This project also addresses 10 more business-related questions.
-For example, identifying content added in the last 5 years, finding TV shows with more than 5 seasons, and categorizing content based on keywords in descriptions.
+This project also addresses 10 more business-related questions, such as identifying content added in the last 5 years, finding TV shows with more than 5 seasons, and categorizing content based on keywords in descriptions.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or additional queries, feel free to open an issue or submit a pull request.